chef-boneyard/chef-web-docs-2016/release_oec_11-0/source/server_high_availability.rst

 -----------------------------------------------------
 Sometimes |drbd| hedges its bets, and puts both nodes in a pair into secondary mode.
 When this happens, you can look at the contents of ``/proc/drbd`` on both hosts and see if either of them is showing out of sync.
 If they are both ``oos:0``, just pick one and promote it to primary using the ``drbdadm primary pc0`` command.
 If one or both of the hosts is out of sync, choose the one with the lower amount of ``oos`` and promote it to primary.

-If the chosen node won’t promote, run the following commands on the other host to reset its disk state:
+If the chosen node won't promote, run the following commands on the other host to reset its disk state:

 .. code-block:: bash